AJ Reid

 Content warning: This novel contains realistic neonatal experiences.

 Their first objective was to get into the hottest and most exclusive lounge in Dallas.
-They came prepared and were dressed to flaunt every physical talent they had.
+They came prepared.
+All dressed up and flaunting every physical talent they had.
 They did well.
-After less than half an hour waiting in line, a security guy in a dark suit waved the trio through the doors, and her ego was off life-support and breathing more easily.
+Less than half an hour waiting in line, a security guy in a dark suit waved the trio through the doors, and her ego was off life-support and breathing more easily.
 They even managed to snag a small corner table near the VIP parlor entrance away from the worst of the crush.
 This was a blessing in disguise since a wild horse stampede oozed more Zen than the Black Diamond Lounge on a Saturday night.

 Cocktails in hand, Tess, Olivia, and Emma made themselves comfortable on the L-shaped leather couch.
 Or as comfortable as one could get in an overheated and overcrowded club.
 They were getting their fair share of interested glances and glares.
 This came as no surprise.
 They were showing a good amount of skin.

 As long as she was left alone to enjoy some time with her best friends, all would be good.
-Tess had zero, actually, make that less than zero interest in dating ever again.
+Tess had minus zero interest in dating ever again.

 Mr. Douchebag Esq. had been the final proverbial straw.

-No, to keep her heart safe, she was going to avoid single men at all cost.
-She’d spend her time on her stepfather’s ranch in between going out with her friends and doing the job she absolutely loved, nursing premature and severely ill newborn babies back to health.
+No, she was done with dating and resolute not to take part in that particular race ever again.
+To keep her heart safe.
+She’d spend her time on her stepfather’s ranch in between going out with her friends and doing the job she absolutely loved, nursing premature babies back to life.
 And as soon as the time was right, she’d look into her options to have a baby on her own.

 A sharp nudge to the ribs pulled her from her reverie.
 Not that she could hear herself think over the blaring noise.
 Not really.